linagora/hublin-doc/README.md

 The Web site is built using [jekyll](https://jekyllrb.com/).
 You can install jekyll, all its dependencies, cry, or simply run in Docker:

 ```
-docker run --rm --label=jekyll --volume=$(pwd):/srv/jekyll -it -p 4000:4000 jekyll/jekyll jekyll serve
+docker run --rm --label=jekyll --volume=$(pwd):/site -it -p 4000:4000 -p35729:35729 linagora/jekyll-serve
 ```

 Open the browser on http://localhost:4000.
-Once some changes on the sources are detected, Jekyll will rebuild the Web site, you will just have to refresh your browser to get the new page.
+Once some changes on the sources are detected, Jekyll will rebuild the site and reload the Web page.

 ### Tips and Tricks